 - Melt butter in a skillet over medium heat.

-- Add sliced mushrooms and chopped onion and sprinkle them with salt.
+- Add sliced mushrooms and chopped onion, then salt them.

-- Cook until the onions are transparent and the mushrooms have released their water.
+- Cook until the onions have turned translucent and the mushrooms have given up most of their water.
+Then, add garlic and saute until fragrant.

-- Use a stick blender or food processor to process the soup until the mushrooms are finely chopped.
+- Use a stick blender or immersion blender to process the soup until the mushrooms have been finely chopped.

 What to Serve with Mushroom Bisque